jamiecollinson/jamiecollinson.com/content/post/year-of-hustle-12-week-plan.md

 *This is part of my continuing series on following Amy Hoy's Year of Hustle methodology for creating your first product.
 You can [follow along by email](http://eepurl.com/cwP9tz) or see [all my posts on the subject](/).*

 [Last time](/blog/my-year-of-hustle) I talked about overall goals.
 This time I'd like to put down a more extensive plan.
-More detailed for the next few weeks, with less detail as the cone of uncertainty widens.
-Note for anyone familiar with Amy's methodology I've cheated and added week 0, and the remaining weeks plans are straight out of Year of Hustle.
-If you're looking to get a project started I highly recommnend taking a look.
+More detailed for the next few weeks{{< sidenote "For anyone familiar with Amy's methodology I've cheated and added week 0, and the remaining weeks plans are straight out of Year of Hustle.
+If you're looking to get a project started I highly recommnend taking a look." />}}, with less detail as the cone of uncertainty widens.

 # Week 0